NHDNUG/nhdnug-whiteboarding/README.md

 ## Minor Note

-One of our attendees kindly informed me that I had mis-labels one of my examples.
-Specifically Pretty Good Pricacy.
+One of our attendees kindly informed me that I had mis-labeled one of my examples.
+Specifically Pretty Good Privacy.
 I have since corrected the labeling.
-I apologize for any confusion that may have cuased.
+I apologize for any confusion this may have caused.